 Programs and Services at ACT for people living with HIV

-If you are living with HIV, ACT has a wide range of free programs and services to help you improve your health.
+If you are living with HIV, ACT has a wide range of free programs and services to help you improve your overall health and well-being.

 Bathhouse Counselling program: Towel Talk

-TowelTalk is a free, professional counselling program for gay and bi men in Toronto bathhouses.
-Now you can talk to a counsellor when you feel like talking to someone at the bathhouse.
-Go to our website (www.actoronto.org/toweltalk) and check out his schedule, or ask at your bathhouse of choice.
+TowelTalk is a free, professional counselling program for gay and bi men located in Toronto bathhouses.
+Free, confidential and with no judgement.
+Go to our website (www.actoronto.org/toweltalk) and check out the schedule of where/when we are at different baths.
 For more information call 416-340-8484 ext.
 289.

-Case management is available to people living with HIV who have complex or multiple needs.
-This program provides advocacy and assistance navigating the health and social service system.
-After completing a needs assessment, the case manager will work together with you to set short and long term goals.
-To access case management call 416-340-2437 and ask to make an appointment with a case manager.
+This service is available to people living with HIV who have complex or multiple needs.
+We can provide assistance navigating the health and social service system.
+To access this service call 416-340-2437 or drop by ACT.

 Community Health Forums